Over 40 Years of Experience

 The ERC’s primary focus was energy policy and plan issues predominantly in Chicago and the state of Illinois.
 Under Dr. William Worek, former head of the Department of Mechanical and Industrial Engineering, the Center moved into the national field with a refined focus on technology and market transformation.

-Currently under the direction of John Cuttica, former Vice President and General manager at the Gas Research Institute, the ERC is comprised of hands-on engineers, economists, architects, computer scientists, database developers, and public policy analysts.
+Currently under the direction of Cliff Haefke (The University of Illinois at Chicago and Midwest Cogeneration Association), the ERC is comprised of hands-on engineers, economists, architects, computer scientists, database developers, and public policy analysts.
 This team of technical specialists work with clients in the areas of Energy Efficiency, Distributed Generation, Biofuels & Bioenergy, and Utility Billing Data Management.